 Complete form TC-40H, Historic Preservation Tax Credit, with the State Historic Preservation Office certification, verifying the credit is approved.
 Do not send form TC-40H with your return.
-Keep the form and all related documents with your records.
+Keep the form and all related documents with your records to provide the Tax Commission upon request.